View back to the Pinnacles Hut

 This track starts near the Kauaeranga Visitor Centre after crossing the Kauaeranga River (unbridged).
 Follow the markers across private farmland to the forest park boundary.
 Once in the forest, the track climbs up the western side of the valley to the Kopu-Hikuai Road.
 The Piraunui Valley contains forested river flats, stands of regenerating kauri and unusual rock formations.

-Just past the Totara Flat Campsite, cross the Kauaeranga River (there is no bridge) and follow Tarawaere Stream, crossing it many times, to the remains of a rafter flume dam (on which the model dam near the Visitor Centre is based).
-A track above the dam connects with the Billygoat walking track.
+Just past the Totara Flat Campsite, cross the Kauaeranga River (there is no bridge) and follow the Tarawaere Stream, crossing it many times, to the remnants of a rafter flume dam (on which the model dam near the visitor centre is based).
+At the intersection above the dam the left fork continues the loop back to the Kauaeranga River.
+The other fork connects with the Billygoat Walking Track.